ddimpfel/data-science-anaconda-ubuntu-dev-container/README.md

 - It runs on any machine as an Ubuntu Linux OS with UNIX commands.
 - All dependencies are handled by the dev container, so any results you create should be runnable by anyone else with the container.
+- Mounted to your local working directory so changes saved in container are replicated on your machine.

 ## Setup